nomadovoip/nomado-php/README.md

 ```

 ## Documentation
-The `\Nomado\Client` class provides the public interfaces to access the Nomado API
+The `\nomado\Client` class provides the public interfaces to access the nomado API
 * `SMS`
 * `OTP`
 * `Calls`